neroden/timetable_kit/README.rst

 In keeping with the universal, if bizarre, Python package source directory structure, the entire package is in a subdirectory called timetable_kit.

-The only exceptions are certain build files, this file, and LICENSE.
+The only exceptions are HOWTO, certain build files, this file, and LICENSE.

 In particular, data resources and documentation are all inside the package directory at this time.
 This may change.